Is the Forza Horizon 5 controller the best looking Xbox pad ever?

 - What is Xbox Game Pass?

-The rear of the controller features a pink Horizon logo, and what look to be extremely comfy and tactile grips on the back of the pad.
+The rear of the controller features a pink Horizon logo, and what looks to be an extremely comfy and tactile grip on the back of the pad, almost akin to what you'd find on a steering wheel.

-Of course, the controller is also compatible with Xbox One, as well as PC and mobile devices via Bluetooth.
+Of course, the controller is also compatible with Xbox One, as well as PC and mobile devices via Bluetooth, so if you're in the market for a new pad, this could be the one.

+If you pick up the Forza Horizon 5 controller, you also get some exclusive DLC for a Forza edition car, cosmetic item and a victory emote.
+You can pre-order the limited edition controller today for $74.99 / £59.99 and it will launch alongside the game on November 9.

+Microsoft also recently announced the Aqua Shift Special Edition controller, which features a color-shifting blue shimmer and rubberized side grips that come with a unique dual-color swirl on every unit.